Thank you to our sponsor

 McCraken Racing News

 A minor ankle injury suffered in training Feb.
-28 is the only question mark to date about the Kentucky Derby prospects of the highly-regarded McCraken.
+28 has raised some questions about the Derby prospects of the highly-regarded McCraken, but he still ranks as a solid chance.

-Unbeaten in four starts, McCraken impressed in his 3-year-old debut by comfortably winning the Sam F. Davis Stakes Feb.
+McCraken won his first four starts, and impressed in his 3-year-old debut by comfortably winning the Sam F. Davis Stakes (G3) Feb.
 11.

-But the injury – described as “very minor” by trainer Ian Wilkes – will keep him out of his next planned assignment, the Tampa Bay Derby (G2) March 11, and he is now likely to race next in the Blue Grass Stakes (G2) at Keeneland April 8.
+The injury – described as “very minor” by trainer Ian Wilkes – kept him out of his next planned assignment, the Tampa Bay Derby (G2) March 11.
+He then returned to racing in the Blue Grass Stakes (G2) at Keeneland April 8, and though he was slightly disappointing in finishing third, he is likely to improve in what was his first race in two months.

 McCraken has oozed class in every start to date.
 In addition, everything about McCraken’s racing style – he has the ability to settle behind the speed and finish very strongly – suggests he should stay the 1-1/4 mile Derby distance.